yleeyilin/tp/docs/DeveloperGuide.md

 **MSS**:

-1. User requests to clear the address book.
+1. User requests to clear the data in PoochPlanner.
-2. PoochPlanner updates the address book.
+2. PoochPlanner updates the data in PoochPlanner.
-3. PoochPlanner confirms that the addressbook has been cleared.
+3. PoochPlanner confirms that the data in PoochPlanner has been cleared.

     Use case ends.